-The Community and Economic Development Authority (CEDA) is seeking proposals and applications for Public Social Services (PSS) funding.
-The Town expects to select up to five (5) proposals for Public Social Services activities to include in its FY 2018 CDBG Mini-Entitlement Plan grant application to the Massachusetts Department of Housing and Community Development (DHCD).
-The deadline for submitting proposals/applications to the CEDA office is 4:00 PM, January 17, 2018.
-In turn, the Town's application to DHCD is due by March 2, 2018.
+On behalf of the Wareham Board of Selectmen and Redevelopment Authority, the Department of Planning and Community Development (DPCD) is seeking proposals and applications for Public Social Services (PSS) funding.
+The Town expects to select up to five (5) proposals for Public Social Services activities to include in its FY 2020 CDBG Mini-Entitlement Plan grant application to the Massachusetts Department of Housing and Community Development (DHCD).
+The deadline for submitting proposals/applications to the DPCD office is 4:00 PM, February 3, 2020.
+In turn, the Town's application to DHCD is due by March 6, 2020.